Does this sound familiar?

 Only it won’t save.

-That’s when you discover that your essay exceeds CASPA’s current 5,000 character/space limit.
+That’s when you discover that your essay exceeds CASPA’s current 5,000 characters/space limit.

 Now it’s back to the computer for the nth time.